firebud2/staff-docs/teams-and-roles.md

     - **QA Tester**, responsible for final quality assurance test prior to releases.

-- **Contributor**, an arbitrary third-party contributor.
-This is left un-specified as there is no *real* limit to the contributions that are possible. *NOTE: This is a role, not a team.*

 - **Creative Team**
     - **Worldsmith**, responsible for the creation of Minecraft world assets.